h2gb/h2gb/PLANNING.md

 might do a basic `strings`-type analysis to create an `h2layer` with a bunch of strings.
 But then you want to analyze as an executable.
 That's another layer!

+An `h2layer` also needs information on how to re-create its entries (if possible) when data is edited.
+For that, a map of `h2combinator`s is stored, indexed by address, that can be re-executed to update the entries.
+These can't overlap, and therefore must be fixed-length.

 An `h2layer` contains:

 * A series of non-overlapping `h2entry`s
 * A boolean whether or not to display undefined entries
+* One or more `H2Combinator`s, indexed by address

 When data changes (either a user edits it or merges a child buffer's data), each layer will need to go through its entries to update them.